 Don Hill, Senior Engineer, Westinghouse Energy Center

 Joe Carlen is a Certified Valuation Analyst (CVA) with the NACVA who also earned an MBA from the University of Pittsburgh and an MISM (Information Systems) Masters degree from Carnegie Mellon University.
-Aside from writing The Einstein of Money and co-writing Robert Bell's autobiography, Carlen has contributed articles to Bloomberg, CNBC, ValueWalk, and other esteemed financial media outlets.
+Aside from writing A Brief History of Entrepreneurship for Columbia University Press, The Einstein of Money, and co-writing Bell's autobiography, Carlen has contributed articles to Bloomberg, CNBC, ValueWalk, and other esteemed financial media outlets.

-The published business author has been featured as a guest speaker at Columbia University, University of California, San Diego (UCSD), California International Business University, Fordham University, and the Museum of American Finance.
-In recent years, Carlen has also made over two dozen media appearances, including on such highly-rated programs as Bob Brinker's nationally syndicated MoneyTalk and the Cheri Hill Show.
+The published business author has been featured as a guest speaker at Columbia University, University of California, San Diego (UCSD), Fordham University, and the Museum of American Finance.
+In recent years, Carlen has also made over two dozen media appearances, including on such highly-rated programs as the nationally syndicated MoneyTalk and the Cheri Hill Show.